 If you are the parent of a high school senior, you know how much effort goes into preparing for college.
 One important task that should not be overlooked is filling out a “FAFSA”— the Free Application for Federal Student Aid.
 The FAFSA is required to determine a college student’s eligibility for federal and state financial aid, such as grants, student loans and work-study opportunities.
-Everyone who's preparing to attend college should fill out the FAFSA.
+Everyone who's preparing to attend college and plans to apply for financial aid should fill out the FAFSA.

 To help students and parents fill out their FAFSAs, State Employees’ Credit Union has representatives at each branch who are available to assist during the month of November.
 FAFSA assistance is offered in partnership with College Foundation of North Carolina (CFNC) and the North Carolina Association of Student Financial Aid Administrators (NCASFAA).